- Member of the U.S. House of Representatives from New York's Eighth District

-In 2003 Nadler, urged on by the ACLU and People For the American Way, introduced legislation aimed at defeating the Bush administration's Terrorism Information Awareness (TIA) program.
-The program sought to broaden the investigative tools available to federal investigators, linking together and cross-referencing databases of information about private commercial transactions (such as purchases of airplane tickets), and tracking donations to charities and political causes – precisely what Nadler accused the administration of having failed to do before 9-11.
-Nadler claimed that the TIA program amounted to a massive “assault on our rights," and that it represented “perhaps the closest realization of an Orwellian 'Big Brother' government to date.”
+In 2003 Nadler, urged on by the ACLU and People For the American Way, introduced legislation aimed at defeating the Bush administration's Terrorism Information Awareness (TIA) program, which sought to help the government root out terrorists by analyzing and cross-referencing various databases for evidence of suspicious patterns of Internet activity, travel, credit-card purchases, and donations to charities and political causes.
+By Nadler's reckoning, the TIA initiative constituted a massive “assault on our rights” and represented “perhaps the closest realization of an Orwellian 'Big Brother' government to date.”

-Nadler also denounced the Bush Administration for holding and interrogating terrorist suspects in Guantanamo Bay, Cuba.
+Nadler also criticized the Bush Administration for holding and interrogating terrorist suspects in Guantanamo Bay, Cuba.